DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 ## Hover

-[Hover](../../reference/test-api/testcontroller/hover.md) action allows to hover over the tested page.
+[Hover](../../reference/test-api/testcontroller/hover.md) action allows you to hover the mouse pointer over the tested page.

 **Example**